FRRouting/frr/.github/ISSUE_TEMPLATE.md

 ### How to an submit issue
 Please use this text as a template and replace text in the sections or remove the entire section if it does not apply to your issue.
-For example in case of a question or feature request, just description with some example is probably fine.
-Also remember to use GitHub Flavored Markdown properly, especially posting output or code listings.
+For example in case of a question or feature request, just a description with some example is probably fine.
+Also remember to use GitHub Flavored Markdown properly, especially if posting output or code listings.

 ### Things you may try first